jonathansampson/twitter-extras/README.md

 Adds support for inline code wrapping.
 This option will replace portions of Tweets wrapped in a single set of backticks (i.e. the ` character) with code tags.
 Further, the resulting text will be more easily distinguishable from surrounding text in size, font, and color.

+### Version 3.1

+Adds support for downloading voice tweets.
+Click the … at the top-right of a voice Tweet, and select "Download Voice Tweet" from the menu.

 ## Version 2.0

 Adds support for ultra-wide Twitter.
 This option removes the sidebar column, which typically contains the *What's Happening* and *Who to Follow* sections.
 The resulting space is filled by the primary column, creating a considerably wider timeline.